GitbookIO/gitbook/docs/syntax/asciidoc.md

 ### LANGS.adoc

-For [Multi-Languages](./languages.md) books, this file is used to define the different supported languages and translations.
+For [multilanguages](../languages.md) books, this file is used to define the languages and translations that will be used within these books.

-This file is following the same syntax as the `SUMMARY.adoc`:
+This file has the same syntax as the `SUMMARY.adoc`:

 ```asciidoc
 = Languages